 - Molecular biology

-Third-year students will have the opportunity to undertake their own laboratory-based research project or join and work with an existing research group at Queen Mary University.
+Third year students will have the opportunity to undertake their own laboratory-based research project or join and work with an existing research group at QMUL.

-This programme is co-taught by Barts and the London School of Medicine and Dentistry and the School of Biological and Chemical Sciences, bringing together their core strengths and providing students with access to a wide range of facilities.
+This programme is co-taught by Barts and the London School of Medicine and Dentistry and the School of Biological and Chemical Sciences, bringing together core strengths and giving students access to a wide range of facilities.

 Research and teaching